mido/mido/README.rst

    - raise more sensible exceptions

-   - there is currently no way of telling if am I/O device is opened or not. portmidi.get_input/output_names() and .get_output_names() should probably return name/isopened instead of just a name.

    - base classes for input and output ports to make it easier to implement new backends?

-   - handle unicode port names

-   - add backened attr to ports? (port.backend == 'portmidi')

-   - add comparison for messages (should time be compared?)

-   - AttributeError / SomethingError for msg.tuba = 1 vs. msg.copy(tuba=1)

    - __enter__ / __exit__ for ports? (with Output() as port: port.send(msg))